 The wireless telecommunications industry is characterized by vigorous protection and pursuit of intellectual property rights, which has resulted in often protracted and expensive litigation.
 Any litigation regarding patents or other intellectual property could be costly and time-consuming and could divert our management and key personnel from our business operations.
 The complexity of the technology involved and the uncertainty of intellectual property litigation increase these risks.
 Such litigation or claims could result in substantial costs and diversion of resources.
-In the event of an adverse result in any such litigation, we could be required to pay substantial damages, cease the use and transfer of allegedly infringing technology or the sale of allegedly infringing products and expend significant resources to develop non-infringing technology or obtain licenses for the infringing technology.
+In the event of an adverse result in any such litigation, we could be required to pay substantial damages, cease the use and transfer of allegedly infringing technology or obtain licenses for the infringing technology.
 We can give no assurances that we would be successful in developing such non-infringing technology or that any license for the infringing technology would be available to us on commercially reasonable terms, if at all.
 This could have a materially adverse effect on our business, results of operation, financial condition, competitive position and prospects.